 Free cash flow is the oxygen of any business, investing is no different.
 The most important of all the elements for any businesses to survive, which is a key to be able to thrive, is free cash flow.
 As a sea-level Sherpa planning expeditions toward the business of Financial Freedom, I have found the oxygen tanks are dividends.

 Speaking of which, a funny thing happened to old Microsoft.
 Left for dead as a tired growth stock, its free cash flow piled up.
-It has almost as much cash on its pristine balance sheet now, $132 billion, as the entire company was worth just ten years ago.
+Stakeholders began to receive a growing dividend.

 When Microsoft started raising its dividend aggressively in 2010, its yield was “only” 1.6%.
 Just when growth funds abandon a company for dead may be same time its yield is too low to attract income funds.
 Watch its free cash flow growth rate.
 The technical screens for price appreciation and the value screens for high dividend yields can both miss these stocks.

-Shares of Microsoft purchased ten years ago have a current yield on cost of 9% per year and growing.
+Shares of Microsoft purchased at the beginning of 2010 have a current yield on cost of 8% per year and growing.
 There is risk, but I will take my chances on a AAA-rated credit quality tank with much more compressed oxygen being added.

 Every careful step on either side of mountains comes with it the ultimate investing question – how do you know what is real?
 Holding a dividend payment in your hand and measuring a company’s success by its ability to offer a pay raise again is the most real answer I know.